Brian him/his (Studio Owner)

 Her patient teaching style and attention to detail make her classes suitable for both beginners and advanced sewists looking to enhance their skills in a supportive environment.

-Jess she/her (Sewing Camp Manager, Adults/Kids)
+Jess D she/her (Sewing Camp Manager, Adults/Kids)

 Jessica is a dedicated student at Boston College, where she is pursuing her dream of becoming an English teacher.
 Her passion for education is evident in her enthusiasm for helping students grow and learn.
 With a keen interest in literature and language, she is well-equipped to inspire and educate the next generation.